JuliaData/DataFrames.jl/docs/src/index.md

 other great libraries for certain use-cases -- but it provides great data wrangling functionality through a familiar interface.

+TO understand the toolchain in more details, have a look at the tutorials in this manual. **It is highly recommended that new users start with the [First Steps with DataFrames.jl](@ref) tutorial.**

 ## DataFrames.jl and the Julia Data Ecosystem

 The Julia data ecosystem can be a difficult space for new users to navigate, in